jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (6) In this section, free trade agreement means—
   (a) the Free Trade Agreement between the Government of New Zealand and the Government of the People’s Republic of China done at Beijing on 7 April 2008 (the China FTA); or
   (b) the Agreement Establishing the ASEAN–Australia–New Zealand Free Trade Area done at Cha-am, Phetchaburi, Thailand on 27 February 2009 (AANZFTA); or
-  (c) the Regional Comprehensive Economic Partnership done at Hanoi, Vietnam, on 15 November 2020 (the RCEP).
+  (c) the Regional Comprehensive Economic Partnership done at Hanoi, Vietnam, on 15 November 2020 (the RCEP); or (d) the New Zealand–United Arab Emirates Comprehensive Economic Partnership Agreement done at Abu Dhabi on 14 January 2025 (the UAE CEPA).
 (7) In this section, party to a free trade agreement means— (a) in relation to the China FTA, the People’s Republic of China:
   (b) in relation to AANZFTA, a specified AANZFTA party (see subsection (8)):
-  (c) in relation to the RCEP, a specified RCEP party (see subsection (8)).
+  (c) in relation to the RCEP, a specified RCEP party (see subsection (8)):
+  (d) in relation to the UAE CEPA, the United Arab Emirates.
 (8) For the purposes of this section, the Governor-General may, by Order in Council, declare— (a) a country that is a party to AANZFTA to be a specified AANZFTA party:
   (b) a country that is a party to the RCEP to be a specified RCEP party.